bjpop/gurita/docs/_sources/line.rst.txt

 Line
 ****

-Line plots comparing two numerical features, optionally grouped by categorical features.
+Line plots show the relationship between two numerical features, optionally grouped by categorical features.

 If multiple Y values are provided for each X value then the plot will show an estimate of the central tendency of X and confidence interval for the estimate.